Samuel Gridley Howe: Final years and death

-In 1870 he was a member of the commission sent by President Grant to inquire into the practicability of the annexation of Santo Domingo.
-President Grant wished to annex the island.
+In 1870, he was a member of the commission sent by President Ulysses S. Grant to inquire into the practicability of the annexation of Santo Domingo.
+Grant wished to annex the island.
 He was opposed in this effort by Sen. Charles Sumner, a longtime friend and ally of Howe's.
 In the end, the committee sided with Sumner in opposition to the proposed annexation.
 Grant was so enraged at having his plans thwarted that he arranged to have Sumner removed from his chairmanship as head of the Senate Foreign Relations Committee.

 Samuel Gridley Howe died on January 9, 1876.
 His remains are buried in Mount Auburn Cemetery in Cambridge, Massachusetts.

 Legacy and honors

 The World War II Liberty Ship SS Samuel G. Howe was named in his honor.

+Oliver Wendell Holmes Sr. wrote a "stirring lyric" about Howe, as did John Greenleaf Whittier ("The Hero").